Must-Visit Temples in Bangalore for a Religious Trip in 2025

 Here are some tips to help make your visit to the famous Coorg waterfalls comfortable:

 The monsoon and early post-monsoon months (June to January) are ideal for waterfall exploration.
 The falls are at their most powerful during this time, with lush greenery adding to the dramatic landscape.
+Visiting the Coorg waterfalls during this period also lets you experience the best of Kodagu’s misty hills in full bloom.

 Wear waterproof hiking shoes with good grip, especially for treks.
 The rocky and slippery trails can be challenging, so sturdy footwear will ensure safety and comfort throughout your journey to these Karnataka gems.
+Proper gear will also help you safely explore the hidden Coorg waterfalls tucked near Madikeri.

 Carry snacks, water, rain gear, and a first-aid kit.
 Don’t forget your camera!
 Coorg’s unpredictable weather can change quickly, so packing smart ensures you’re prepared for both sun and rain when visiting these hidden waterfalls.
+Bringing essentials also allows you to enjoy small, peaceful moments by the Coorg waterfalls surrounded by serene Karnataka forests.

 When you visit the Coorg waterfalls, be kind to nature.
 Stay on marked trails, avoid using plastic, and help keep the area clean.
 These small actions help protect the beauty of Coorg, so that future travellers can enjoy these best waterfalls in Karnataka too.
+Respecting the area ensures even the famous Coorg waterfalls remain pristine for future visitors.

 After exploring the waterfalls of Coorg, take time to visit some of the other amazing places nearby.
 From old forts to forest safaris, Kodagu has much to offer.
 Malnad Stays can help you plan day trips to these spots for a smooth travel experience.
+You can combine visits to the Coorg waterfalls with a trip to Madikeri and nearby scenic spots for a complete Kodagu adventure.

 Start your day with a visit to Madikeri Fort, filled with history and charm.
 Then head to Raja’s Seat for a stunning sunset view after your waterfall visit.